krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

 Our `form_**for**` knows the type of object it's **for**.
 (Nailed it.)

 Let's take this form for a test run.
 Input some text into each field and click "Submit."
-We hit another error: "action 'create' could not be found for PostsController."
+We hit another error: "action `create` could not be found for `PostsController`."
 This is a good thing!
 It means our form is making a POST request to "/posts", and our routing of `post 'posts', to: 'posts#create'` is working as expected.
 All we have to do now is add the `create` action in `app/controllers/posts_controller.rb`:

     class PostsController < ApplicationController